godotengine/godot-docs/tutorials/inputs/input_examples.rst

 Mouse events
 ------------

-Mouse events stem from the :ref:`InputEventMouse <class_InputEventMouse>` class, and are separated into two types: :ref:`InputEventMouseButton <class_InputEventMouseButton>` and :ref:`InputEventMouseMotion <class_InputEventMouseMotion>`.
+Mouse events stem from the :ref:`InputEventMouse <api:class_InputEventMouse>` class, and are separated into two types: :ref:`InputEventMouseButton <api:class_InputEventMouseButton>` and :ref:`InputEventMouseMotion <api:class_InputEventMouseMotion>`.
 Note that this means that all mouse events will contain a ``position`` property.

 Mouse buttons